draeger-lab/insilico-docs/docs/howtos/plugins.rst

     </project>

 After these steps your project contains all the information maven needs to build your plugin.
-But there's still one final piece missing: Everytime we build InSilico using Maven Tycho we want the our new plugin to be included in that build.
+But there's still one final piece missing: Every time we build InSilico using Maven Tycho we want the our new plugin to be included in that build.
 To do so we will make our new project a submodule of InSilico.